-Long associated with a vibrant local art scene, St Ives in Cornwall has more galleries, exhibitions and culture than you can shake a stick at (even without the town’s branch of Tate, which is closed until 2017 for a massive overhaul).
+Long associated with a vibrant local art scene, St Ives in Cornwall has more galleries, exhibitions and culture than you can shake a stick at, including the town's branch of the Tate and the Barbara Hepworth Museum and Sculpture Garden.
 The Penwith landscape, with its stunning azure seascapes and white sand beaches, is the backdrop to a charming higgledy-piggledy town of narrow cobbled streets and fishermen’s houses.

 Salcombe is undoubtedly one of Devon's most genteel seaside towns, with pastel-coloured houses staggered up the hill and the winding streets crammed full of little shops, old pubs and surprisingly contemporary cafés.
 Visit after the school holidays – in high summer you'll struggle to negotiate the thronging crowds – and take the ferry out onto the estuary to seek out quiet little soft-sand coves and beaches so scenic you'll forget you're in the UK.